 LVDT's are required where high reliability and harsh environmental applications prevail.
 LVDTs work under the principle of mutual induction and displacement, where non-electrical energy is converted into electrical energy.
 The energy gets converted to a reliable solution for a precise linear displacement (position) and gauging measurement.

 The LVDT consists of three solenoidal coils.
 The primary core is wound on the tube then two secondary coils are layer wound on top of the primary on the tube.
 As the core moves, it links to two secondary coils causing the induced voltages to change.
 These coils are connected so that the output voltage is the differential between the two secondary voltages

-Because the sliding core doesn’t touch the inside of the tube, it moves without friction, making the LVDT a highly reliable device and ideal for aviation use.
-The absence of sliding or rotating contacts allows it to be completely sealed against the harsh vibrations created during takeoff, landing, and turbulence.
+Because the sliding core doesn’t touch the inside of the tube, it moves without friction, making the aerospace LVDT a highly reliable device and ideal for aviation use.
+LVDTs in aerospace offer an absence of sliding or rotating contacts allows it to be completely sealed against the harsh vibrations created during takeoff, landing, and turbulence.

 LVDTs and RVDTs measure the position of multiple instruments used in pilot controls, on-engine feedback, and control surface position applications.
 The RVDT is a rotary variable differential transformer that measures angular displacement, producing an AC output with direct comparability to the angular movement.
 The LVDT is a linear variable differential transformer that converts an object’s rectilinear motion into electrical signals.

 Both the LVDT sensor and the RVDT consists of a primary coil and two secondary coils.
 The main difference is the RVDT works through mutual induction, providing a steady supply of AC flow to the primary winding.
 The resulting magnetic field induces electrical signals in the secondary coils according to the shaft position.
 Sentech offers AC or DC units in conformance with long-term life requirements.